ramkrishnaji/gym_ms/README.md

-# gym-management-system
+# Gym-management-system

 How to run the Gym Management System:

 Step 1: Download the zip file.

-Step 2: Extract the file and copy the dsn_gym folder.
+Step 2: Extract the file and copy the gym_ms folder.

 Step 3: Paste inside root directory (for xampp, xampp/htdocs)